tdimiduk/clifun/README.md

 # clattr

 Easily make a command line interface from any interface in your code.
-This can either be a function or a class/dataclass/attrs class.
-For a function, clattr will assemble the needed arguments to the function and then call it.
-For a class, clattr will assemble an instance of the object and return it to you.

-Let's start off with an example
+How easily?
+This easy:

 ```
 import clattr